Supporting Accountability through Civil Society in Ukraine

 Accountability here refers to efforts by civil society to increase compliance with anti-corruption regulation, to combat the structural causes of corruption, and to increase integrity and transparency on the part of economic actors.

 The call contributes to the goals of Norway’s Nansen Support Programme for Ukraine, where civil society organizations are explicitly mentioned as driving forces in the fight against corruption.
-Norad’s analysis has identified a lack of anti-corruption and accountability in the mentioned key sectors.
+Norad’s analysis has identified a deficit of funding to anti-corruption and accountability efforts in the mentioned key sectors.

 The need to support civil society’s anti-corruption efforts was reemphasized this summer, when Ukrainians and civil society organizations took to the streets to preserve the independence of anti-corruption institutions.

-With this call Norad will select a limited number of partners with the objective of strengthening civil society’s combined investigative and advocacy efforts against corruption in Ukraine for the period 2025 - 2028.
+Based on this call Norad will select 2-3 partners with the objective of strengthening civil society’s combined investigative and advocacy efforts against corruption in Ukraine for the period 2025 - 2028.
 The estimated amount of funding available under this call for proposals is up to NOK 50 mill.

 Applications may be put forward by a single applicant or an applicant leading a consortium.